top of page

 A crucial step in obtaining an Apostille is the notarization of your documents.
 This is where a Notary comes into play.
 A Notary Public serves as a formal witness to the signing of documents, which adds a layer of legitimacy to your paperwork.
 Here’s what you need to know about the role of the Notary:

-Verification of Identity: The Notary verifies the identity of the individuals signing the document, ensuring all parties are indeed who they claim to be.
+• Verification of Identity: The Notary verifies the identity of the individuals signing the document.
+This ensures all parties are indeed who they claim to be.

-Affixing a Notarial Seal: After notarization, the document gains a Notarial seal, which is essential for the subsequent Apostille process.
+• Affixing a Notarial Seal: After notarization, the document gains a Notarial seal.
+This is essential for the subsequent Apostille process.

 The Apostille Process in Miami and Miami-Dade